 - Manually change the SSH private port number to a value higher than 1024 (ex: 2222)

 - Disable SSH in the Screens Connect settings to avoid using SSH altogether

 Unfortunately, this modem does not support UPnP or NAT-PMP.
-You have two options:
+You have 3 options:

 - Use an alternative method to make the computer available outside the local network.
 Instructions are available for Mac and Windows.

 This router, usually supplied by ISPs as a router/modem combo, doesn't seem to work well with Screens.
 Our recommendation is to put it in Bridge Mode and use a different router.
 Note that this is fairly complex and we can't provide additional support beyond this.

 - Log in to the administrative interface: http://192.168.0.1 The default username "admin" and the default password is "motorola".

 - Click Wireless, then Primary Network, and click Disable.

 - Click Advanced, then NAPT Mode, and click Disable.